15 things to do in Sousse, Tunisia

 11) Excursions from Sousse: El Jem

-El Jem is known for the Roman Amphitheater (World Heritage site by UNESCO), the second biggest in the world right after the Coliseum of Rome.
+El Jem is known for the Roman Amphitheater (World Heritage site by UNESCO), the second biggest in the world, right after the Colosseum of Rome.

 12) Excursions from Sousse: Sfax